 "A condition of 'dysbiosis', with alterations of the gut microbial composition, is regarded as the basis of IBD pathogenesis.
 The human gastrointestinal (GI) microbial population is a complex, dynamic ecosystem and consists of up to one thousand different bacterial species.
 In healthy individuals, intestinal microbiota have a symbiotic relationship with the host organism and carry out important metabolic, 'barrier,' and immune functions.
 Microbial dysbiosis in IBD with lack of beneficial bacteria, together with genetic predisposition, is the most relevant conditions in the pathogenesis of the pediatric IBD."

-Since this was published in 2012, subsequent work has definitively linked IBD to gut dysbiosis (bacterial imbalance) that creates the inflammation.
-Technically an autoimmune disease, IBD as seen above was thought to have a genetic component, but recent research has discovered that the process that triggers IBD is actually transmissible.
+Since this was published in 2012, subsequent work has definitively linked IBD to gut dysbiosis (bacterial imbalance).
+Technically an autoimmune disease, IBD as seen above was thought to have a genetic component - and it may - but recent research has discovered that the process that triggers IBD may actually transmissible.
 (See information in “Supporting Links” at the end of this document).

 There are very few studies in cats, but the two examining the microflora of healthy vs IBD cats found significant differences in gut microflora.
 (Included in "Supporting Links" at the end of the document).